November News & Notes

 Introducing… Pack duplication!
 Now you can duplicate any of your own packs with just a couple of clicks.
 So Mr. Ruiz can create their pack in one language, duplicate it, and then translate the definitions of each word to the other language.

-Just click on the context menu () on any of your own packs, and select "Duplicate pack...".
-You'll be shown a screen that allows you to specify a new name, collection, and category for your clone.
-Once all the details look good, press the "Create pack" button, and voilà: a duplicate pack!
+Just click on the action menu on any of your own packs, and select “Duplicate pack…”.
+You’ll be shown a screen that allows you to specify a new name, collection, and category for your clone.
+Once all the details look good, press the “Create pack” button, and voilà: a duplicate pack!

 Bug fixed